 Your staff must, at all times, remain level headed, polite and positive in all patient dealings, whether the patient is right or wrong.
-Such a policy should be part of any comprehensive dental employee handbook.

 If the patient is wrong, you can correct them and work it out in a polite, professional way.
 It is not necessary to be rude, uncaring, angry, etc.